Last updated on December 28th, 2018

 Here, my main goal was aesthetic and ergonomic upgrades.
 If your priority is performance, you really are better off cutting your losses now and buying a bigger bike.
 Like they say, there’s no replacement for displacement.
 But even as is, the Ninja 300 is fast enough to break any and all laws if you put your wrist to it, so it’s not a big deal either.

 Likewise, I want to use the bike, not have it disassembled for months.
-It’s easy to fall down the modding rabbit-hole and come out with only a box full of parts at the other side – Been there, done that.
-I mostly avoid any parts that can’t be installed in a weekend.
+It’s easy to fall down the modding rabbit hole and come out with only a box full of parts at the other side – Been there, done that.
+These days, I mostly avoid any parts that I can’t install in a weekend.
 Anything else just isn’t worth the hassle on your only bike.
 On the other hand, if this isn’t your primary bike, it’s a great candidate for a racing or project bike given the low-cost.

 So if you find yourself in a similar situation, let’s see if you don’t like any of the parts I’ve tried and been happy with.

 First, a note on Compatibility